propelorm/propelorm.github.com/documentation/09-migrations.markdown

 ) ENGINE=InnoDB;
 ```

->**Tip**<br />`diff` and `migrate` often come one after the other, so you may want to execute them both in one call.
+>**Tip**`diff` and `migrate` often come one after the other, so you may want to execute them both in one call.
 That's possible, provided that the first argument of the `propel` script is the path to the current project:

 ```bash
 $ propel . diff migrate